 Fort Steele Heritage Town is a restored 1890s boomtown that features horse-drawn wagon tours, costumed interpreters, and steam train rides.

 Continue north towards Radium Hot Springs, where Highway 93/95 leads to the sandy beaches and warm waters of Wasa Lake.
-Also close by are Lussier Hot Springs in Whiteswan Lake Provincial Park, and Fairmont Hot Springs.
-Back on Hwy 93/95, the Kootenay National Park Visitor Centre in Radium Hot Springs has an exhibit that provides a historical overview of the Ktunaxa First Nations.
+Back on Hwy 93/95, the Kootenay National Park Visitor Centre in Radium Hot Springs has an exhibit that provides a historical overview of the Ktunaxa First Nation.

 Take Highway 93 into Kootenay National Park.
 Finally, connect east on Highway 1 towards Banff, and head back to Calgary.